-Discovering a destination full of history is always rewarding, but how do you build as much immersion as possible into your vacation?
-Might we suggest a cruise.
-When you sail with Royal Caribbean, you get the best of both worlds: Learn all about a country’s culture with a lineup of shore excursions—whether your idea of adventure is through food, festivals, hiking, or kayaking—and enjoy one-of-a-kind thrills on board our ships.
+Discovering a destination’s history is always rewarding, but how do you build as much immersion as possible into your vacation?
+When you sail with Royal Caribbean, it’s easy: You can learn all about a country’s culture with a lineup of shore excursions that visit some of the most famous historical sites across the globe, including several UNESCO World Heritage Sites.
+So where to start?

-With its idyllic beaches, world famous cuisine and rum and the only tropical rainforest in the United States, it’s no surprise that Puerto Rico is a top Caribbean destination.
-The city of San Juan happens to be one of the most historic sites in the New World: Settled 15 years after Columbus’ monumental first voyage, Old San Juan is considered an immaculately preserved example of Spanish colonial architecture.
-Admire the pastel-hued buildings and cobble-stoned streets on a walking tour, capped off by a visit to the magnificent Castillo San Felipe del Morro—one of the oldest and largest Spanish-built forts.
-With 140-foot-tall walls, the structure fended off invasions by both the British and Dutch in the 16th and 17th centuries.
-Soak up more history by exploring sister fort Castillo San Cristobal, a castle built in 1765, or La Fortaleza–The Fortress—the oldest governor’s mansion in the Western Hemisphere, built between 1533 and 1540.
+With its idyllic beaches, world-famous cuisine, and rum and the only tropical rainforest in the United States, it’s no surprise that Puerto Rico is a top Caribbean destination.
+The city of San Juan happens to be one of the most historic sites in the New World built around Old San Juan, an immaculately preserved example of Spanish colonial architecture.

 Find a cruise to Puerto Rico here.